quangtientcbp2/urdu-quran-hadith-islamic-content-database-api-hub/README.md

 ---

-# 📌 Purpose of This Repository
+# 📌 Purpose: Urdu Quran & Hadith API for Developers

-This repository is designed specifically for **Urdu-speaking developers** who need authentic Islamic content from reliable, supervised platforms.
+This repository is designed for **Urdu-speaking developers** who need authentic Islamic content from reliable platforms.
 It unifies access to:

 - **IslamHouse.com** → Books, fatwas, articles, audio, video, Urdu content, classifications
 - **QuranEnc.com** → Urdu Quran translation & tafsir
 - **HadeethEnc.com** → Authentic hadith with Urdu translation

-All content is free, trusted, and supervised by official teams.
+All content is free, trusted, and supervised.

+---

+### Why This Hub Exists

+Many Urdu developers struggle to find **official, verified, and well-documented Islamic APIs**.
+This hub exists to eliminate confusion, prevent unofficial scraping sources, and provide a trusted single reference for authentic Urdu Islamic content APIs.

 ---